neelsmith/digitalmyth/docs/index.md

 # Digital Mythology: home page

-Welcome to the course web site for Classics 199, *Digital Mythology*!
+Welcome to the course web site for Classics 199, *Digital Mythology*!.

-All course material will be made available here during the first week of classes.